 But traditional pancakes are full of empty carbohydrates and usually topped with a high-fructose corn syrup.
 They taste great, but they can lead to blood sugar spikes and low energy throughout the day.
 Plus, once you start the day with an unhealthy meal, it can have a snowball effect on your food choices.

-What makes pancakes even better is making them healthy too!
-These chocolate protein pancakes have over 20 grams of protein and only 5 grams of carbs per serving.
-Perfect for a healthy breakfast, even if you are on a low-carb or ketogenic diet.
+The answer?
+Instead of traditional pancakes, whip up a batch of these chocolate protein pancakes!
+They have over 20 grams of protein and only 5 grams of carbs per serving, which makes them perfect for a healthy breakfast, even if you are on a low-carb or ketogenic diet.

-You don’t even have to skip the syrup to enjoy your pancakes, you can find sugar-free syrup at most local supermarkets or online.
+You don’t even have to skip the syrup to enjoy your pancakes.
+Just grab a bottle of sugar-free syrup, which is available at most local supermarkets or online.

 How to make chocolate protein pancakes?

-Step 4: Serve immediately with some sugar-free syrup or your desired low-carb toppings (I put a little whipped cream and a strawberry on top.)
+Serve immediately with some sugar-free syrup or your desired low-carb toppings.
+I like to put a little whipped cream and a strawberry on top!

-- Use a good quality non-stick pan or a heavy-bottomed pan to make your pancakes come out perfectly.
-A thin pan will cook the pancakes too quickly and they can burn, a good quality non-stick pan distributes the heat evenly and allows for even cooking throughout.
+When cooking the pancakes, be sure to use a good-quality non-stick pan or a heavy-bottomed pan.
+A thin pan will cook the pancakes too quickly whereas a good-quality non-stick pan distributes the heat evenly and allows for even cooking throughout.

-- After putting the batter into the hot pan, cover with a tight-fitting lid to allow the pancake to cook on the top as well.
-This also helps make the pancakes more fluffy and soft.
+Optionally, after scooping the batter into the hot pan, you can cover it with a tight-fitting lid to allow the pancake to cook on the top as well.
+This helps make the pancakes more fluffy and soft.

-When you want to eat them, just heat them up in the microwave and enjoy!
+When you’re ready to eat them, just heat them up in the microwave and enjoy!

 Other healthy low-carb pancake recipes

-You can also read this roundup I created of diabetic friendly pancake recipes for even more great recipe ideas.
+You can also check out this roundup I created of diabetic friendly pancake recipes for even more great ideas!